How to Get a Private Pilot License – Step-by-Step

 As a private pilot, you can fly virtually any aircraft, operate in visual flight rules (VFR) conditions, and add additional ratings such as the multiengine or instrument ratings.

-Also, you don’t need hundreds of flight hours complete your training.
+Also, you don’t need hundreds of flight hours to complete your training.
 In fact, it could take you only a few weeks to get the license.

 So, what does it take to become a private pilot?